 Access the database of the Yale faculty’s worldwide research interests and projects.
 Spanning academic disciplines, Yale faculty members are involved in joint research centers and projects from Chile and Brazil to China and Japan.

 Search the international collections of the Yale University Library, one of the world’s leading research libraries which includes around 12.8 million volumes and information in all media, ranging from ancient papyri to early printed books to electronic databases.
-The Library also hosts visiting international librarians throughout the year.

 Explore the University’s extensive collections at the Yale University Art Gallery, the Yale Center for British Art, the Peabody Museum of Natural History, and the Collection of Musical Instruments.
 All the collections are open to the public.